Phoumrint/Vega/README.md

 - Specify parent directory for local repo.
 - The local repo is stored in Vega folder under the parent folder.

-# Pre-requisite
+# Pre-requisite installation
-SQL Server must be installed in order to run the web application.
+- .Net Core 2.0 SDK
+- SQL Server

 # Building and running projects
 - Open Vega folder from VS Code